Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/A9g-RNA-aptamer.md

 <p class="blowheader_box">Similar compound</p>
-<font><p>We used the Dail server website to compare the structural similarities of ligand proteins, and selected the previous information with high similarity for presentation.The Dali server is a network service for comparing protein structures in 3D.
-Dali compares them against those in the Protein Data Bank (PDB).</p></font>
+<p>We used the Dail server website to compare the structural similarities of ligand proteins, and selected the previous information with high similarity for presentation.The Dali server is a network service for comparing protein structures in 3D.
+Dali compares them against those in the Protein Data Bank (PDB).</p>
 <table class="table table-bordered" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>